Updated on 30-06-2020

 Lie down on the yoga mat on your stomach.

 Place your hands by the side and the toes straight touching one another.
+Later slowly move your hands to the front at shoulder level keeping your elbows parallel and straight and close to your body.

 Heels and feet should touch each other.